djpugh/azureml-private-wheel-bug/README.md

 # Reproduction steps for AzureML Private Wheel Error

+1. Install the requirements from `requirements.txt`

-1. Configure an AzureML workspace with storage vNet
+2. Configure an AzureML workspace with storage vNet

-2. Set environment variables as appropriate:
+3. Set environment variables as appropriate:
     * *AML_SUBSCRIPTION_ID*
     * *AML_RESOURCE_GROUP*
     * *AML_WORKSPACE_NAME*
     * *AML_COMPUTE_NAME*

-3. Make sure that you have local authentication for accessing the workspace
+4. Make sure that you have local authentication for accessing the workspace

-4. Run: `python submit.py`
+5. Run: `python submit.py`
     This will output a portal run link, and that run is expected to pass

-5. Run: `python submit.py --private-wheel`
+6. Run: `python submit.py --private-wheel`
     This will output a portal run link, and that run is expected to fail The expected error message is a 500 error after a long time (10+ minutes), with an error message that resembles:
     ```